Table of Contents

 x.
 Imposition of Sanctions

 A panel finding of innocence as to any charge terminates the proceedings, upon delivery of the within report to the Dean.
-A panel recommendation that no sanctions be imposed upon finding of guilt as to any charge terminates the procedure as to sanctions.
+A panel recommendation that no sanctions be imposed upon a finding of guilt as to any charge terminates the procedure as to sanctions.

 The Dean shall review all findings as to guilt and mitigating matters, and all recommendations to impose sanctions.
 Rejection by the Dean of a finding of guilt terminates the proceedings.
 If the Dean endorses the finding of guilt, the Dean shall consider the panel’s recommendations as to sanctions and determine which, if any, sanctions to impose.